-The rededication on Sept.
-22, 2013 of the Hebrew Charitable Burial Ground in Malden -- the second oldest Jewish cemetery in Massachusetts (1851) -- officially restores the memory of the more than 1,400 souls, mostly children, who were once the forgotten in Massachusetts Jewish history.
+JCAM's rededication on Sept.
+22, 2013 of the Hebrew Charitable Burial Ground in Malden -- the second oldest Jewish cemetery in Massachusetts (1851) -- restored more than just a dilapidated property, it restored the memory of more than a thousand souls, mostly children, who were once "the forgotten" in Massachusetts Jewish history.
 No more.
-The Jewish Cemetery Association of Massachusetts has restored to dignity the final resting place for more than 1,400 souls, most of whom were less than five years old when they died.
+The Jewish Cemetery Association of Massachusetts restored to dignity the final resting place for more than 1,400, most of whom were less than five-years-old when they died.

 The immigrant children were mostly victims of common childhood diseases.
 Today, because of medical advances and inoculations, diseases such as measles, mumps, influenza, or whooping cough to name a few, have largely been eradicated.

 JCAM's "brick-by-brick" campaign has provided small, but permanent markers for the many who were buried without them, without any recognition, without dignity.
-The restoration of this little cemetery in the heart of the "old" Jewish communities around the Mystic River culminated in a rededication reported in this section of the JCAM Web site.
+The restoration of this little cemetery in the heart of the "old" Jewish communities around the Mystic River culminated in a rededication reported here.

 The outpouring of kindness and interest in this "mitzvah" project from the community has been wonderful, but we still are far from our goal of ensuring each forgotten child will have a memorial brick inscribed with their name.

-If you have not yet sponsored a forgotten child, you may choose a name to be inscribed by clicking here to view the list of names, or have us choose a name for you at random.
+One can still sponsor a forgotten child: choose a name to be inscribed by clicking here to view the list of names, or have us choose a name for you at random.
 Donations can be made online at our Web site, or you can download a Brick-By-Brick donation form and mail it in with your contribution.

 Your donation of $118 per brick ensures that a child resting in an unmarked grave will be forever memorialized.
 Their name will be inscribed on a brick that will line the walkway of this historic cemetery leading to a children's memorial garden.
 This act of loving-kindness dignifies the life of a forgotten child and helps us restore this once abandoned Jewish cemetery.